zvrvdmtr/rehab/README.md

 Reabilitation for people with injuries.

 ## You can run this application using docker:
-1. Run application with Django server (dy default using sqlite3)
+1. Run application with Django server
     ```docker-compose up -d```
 2. Create django superuser
     1. ```docker exec -it rehab_app python manage.py createsuperuser```